Midwest Dharma Wheel

 Cary Twomey, B.F.A., C.P.T., C.A.P., P.K.T., A.Y.T.

 Cary was drawn to contemplative traditions, both East & West, from her early teenage years and has spent most of her life immersed in exploring meditation, movement, psychology, spirituality, and healing arts.
-She received a B.F.A. in Dance Performance and Choreography from the University of Nebraska in 1991 and then spent a decade in NYC dancing professionally.
-During this time, along with her colleagues, she formed the Mark Jarecke Dance Company and performed original works, as well as toured abroad to teach.
+She received a B.F.A. in Dance Performance and Choreography from the University of Nebraska in 1991 and then spent a decade dancing professionally in NYC.
+During this time, along with her colleagues, she formed the Mark Jarecke Dance Company, performed original works, and toured abroad to teach.
 Throughout her dance career, she trained in Laban/Bartenieff movement theory, anatomy, kinesiology, rehabilitative movement, and other modalities that informed her therapeutic movement education.

 Cary has worked with Jungian Analyst and Pilates Elder Mary Bowen for over 20 years of Jungian Analysis and training.
-During this time, she apprenticed under Mary, receiving direct training to teach, counsel, and work with Jung's methods.
-As a Lay Jungian, she guides others with their inner work, dream study, and the creative exploration of the Unconscious and embodied life.
+During this time, she apprenticed under Mary, receiving direct training to teach Jung's methods.

-Due to her deep interest in spirituality, eastern practice, and philosophy, starting at the young age of fourteen, Cary has studied, practiced, and apprenticed in the treasures of these contemplative traditions with many of their great masters for the last 35+ years.
+Due to her deep interest in spirituality, eastern practice, and philosophy, Cary has studied, practiced, and apprenticed in the treasures of these contemplative traditions with many of their great masters since the young age of fourteen for the last 35+ years.

-She has deeply immersed herself in the practice of both Indian and Tibetan Yogas and has studied and practiced under the direction of her Indian Yogic teachers as well as Tibetan Lamas in the Nyingma, Gelugpa, Bön, and Dzogchen Traditions for over 20 years.
-She has found these years of authentic learning and immersion to be very important for understanding the essential meaning of such contemplative traditions and for finding appropriate integration of their wisdom for modern times, as well as for a healthy psychological balance in relation to the integration of ideas from cultures other than one's own.
+She has deeply immersed herself in the practice of both Indian and Tibetan Yogas and has studied and practiced under the guidance of her Indian Yogic teachers and Tibetan Lamas in the Nyingma, Gelugpa, Bön, and Dzogchen Traditions for over 20 years.
+She has found these years of authentic learning and immersion to be very important for understanding the essential meaning of such contemplative traditions and for finding an appropriate integration of their wisdom into modern times.
 These years gave her direct experience in Contemplative practice, and he was authorized to teach in 2010.

-Cary's teaching and counseling work remain primarily about each individual's unique needs and development, rather than any particular tradition.
+Cary's teaching remains primarily focused on each individual's unique needs and development, rather than on any particular tradition.

 Lee Willet, B.F.A., A.Y.T., C.P.T.